okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 1. Set the `subject` and `body` fields to the subject and body text.

-Use two dollar signs (`$$`) before any Okta variables in the HTML to escape the string interpolation in your configuration file — for example, `$${brand.theme.primaryColor}`.
+Use two dollar signs (`$$`) before any Okta variables in the HTML to escape the string interpolation in your configuration file—for example, `$${brand.theme.primaryColor}`.
 Variables with only one dollar sign `$`, are interpolated by Terraform.
 See the [provider documentation](https://registry.terraform.io/providers/okta/okta/latest/docs) for the complete list of Okta variables that you can use.

 Some types of templates include required variables.
 For example, the reset password template must contain `$$resetPasswordLink` or `$$oneTimePassword`.
 For the list of variables for each template name, see [Velocity variables](https://help.okta.com/en-us/content/topics/settings/velocity-variables.htm).